openshift/enhancements/enhancements/cluster-logging/cluster-logging-v2-apis.md

 ### Upgrade / Downgrade Strategy

-There is no automated upgrade path between v1 and v2 of the APIs.
-Administrators will migrate between the two versions.
+There is an automated upgrade path between v1 and v2 of the **ClusterLogForwarder **API.
 This primary affects users of log forwarding as

 * **LokiStack** is unaffected by this proposal and not managed by the **cluster-logging-operator**
 * There is a migration path for log visualization which will ony require interaction if the **observability-operator** offers a custom resource

+Administrators of legacy **ClusterLogging** deployments will receive no migration and the **cluster-logging-operator** will cease managing any collector, visualization, or log storage deployments.

 ### Version Skew Strategy